aurangzaib/CarND-Advanced-Lane-Lines/README.md

 The goals of the project are the following:

--   Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
+-   Compute the `camera matrix` and distortion coefficients given a set of chessboard images.

--   Apply a distortion correction to raw images.
+-   Apply a `distortion correction` to raw images.

--   Use color and gradients transforms to create a binary image.
+-   Use `color` and `gradients transforms` to create a binary image.

--   Apply a perspective transform to birds-eye view binary image.
+-   Apply a `perspective transform` to birds-eye view of the binary image.

--   Detect lane pixels and fit to find the lane boundary.
+-   Detect `lane pixels` and fit to find the lane boundary.

--   Determine the curvature of the lane and vehicle position with respect to center.
+-   Determine the `radius of curvature` of the lane and `vehicle position` with respect to center.

 -   Warp the detected lane boundaries back onto the original image.